degorelick/CAP/README.md

-# CAP
+# CAP - PNNL
-Exploratory financial modeling and visualization of Central Arizona Project Data
+Exploratory financial modeling and visualization of Central Arizona Project Data, working with the Pacific Northwest National Laboratory